 The unfiltered signal included both the local field potential and the action potentials of individual neurons.
 Action potentials are characterized by a very steep and transient amplitude in the signal.
 To extract these spikes, we first applied zero-phase filtering using a second-order bandpass elliptic filter in the range of 300-3,000 Hz.
-The resulting signal contained the information of the so-called spike-band.
+The resulting signal contained the information of the so-called spike band.